 Schoolcraft is a very small village located in the state of Michigan.
 With a population of 1,566 people and two constituent neighborhoods, Schoolcraft is the 408th largest community in Michigan.

 Unlike some villages, Schoolcraft isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Schoolcraft are a mix of both white- and blue-collar jobs.
-Overall, Schoolcraft is a village of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Schoolcraft who work in office and administrative support (13.11%), food service (13.11%), and sales jobs (10.91%).
+Overall, Schoolcraft is a village of sales and office workers, service providers, and production and manufacturing workers.
+There are especially a lot of people living in Schoolcraft who work in office and administrative support (15.13%), food service (11.10%), and sales jobs (8.32%).

 Also of interest is that Schoolcraft has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Schoolcraft in 2010 was $22,659, which is middle income relative to Michigan and the nation.
-This equates to an annual income of $90,636 for a family of four.
+The per capita income in Schoolcraft in 2010 was $25,372, which is upper middle income relative to Michigan and the nation.
+This equates to an annual income of $101,488 for a family of four.
 However, Schoolcraft contains both very wealthy and poor people as well.

 The people who call Schoolcraft home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Schoolcraft residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Schoolcraft include Irish, English, Dutch, and Swedish.
+Important ancestries of people in Schoolcraft include Irish, Dutch, English, and Polish.

 The most common language spoken in Schoolcraft is English.
 Other important languages spoken here include Spanish and Polish.